DevExpress-Examples/wpf-data-grid-refresh-on-timer/README.md

 <!-- default badges end -->
 # Data Grid for WPF - How to Refresh the Data Grid on a Timer

-This example illustrates how to process GridControl updates in the specified period of time.
+This example illustrates how to process GridControl updates on a timer.
 You can implement `RefreshOnTimerCollection` and wrap your data source into it.
-The collection blocks notifications from the source and copies data periodically.
-The GridConrol updates its data according `RefreshOnTimerCollection`.
+The collection blocks notifications about changes from the source and copies data in the specified time interval.
+Changes in `RefreshOnTimerCollection` trigger GridControl updates.
 You can use this technique if your data source contains less than 100K items and data changes frequently (for example, each millisecond).

 The `RefreshOnTimerCollection` class exposes a constructor that accepts two parameters: the time interval and the data source collection.